ericvincent18/infra/README.md

 PGADMIN_DEFAULT_EMAIL=
 PGADMIN_DEFAULT_PASSWORD=`

 4. run `docker compose up` in the root directory.
+This will create all the necessary containers and inital migration from alembic.
 5. The PgAdmin server can then be accessed at localhost:5050, using the credentials listed previously in .env
 6. Connect to the Postgres db using the credentials listed in the .env file.

 Migrations
-7. Run `alembic upgrade head` to initialize the migrations.
+7. As previously mentioned, alembic will run the initial migrations.
+To create additional migrations, we can run `alembic revision --autogenerate -m "Added table-name"`.
+Then, run `alembic upgrade head` to run the migrations.

 Main
-Messages can be sent using `python new_task.py` Messages can be received and saved to the db running `python main.py`.
+Messages can be sent using `python new_task.py` Messages will be received and saved to the once the service is running on container my-app.
 The messages will be saved to the db using the psycopg2 and sqlalchemy clients.

+Kubernetes / Kind set up